 Ever have to rush out of the door in the morning?
 I need these on hand!
 We plan on adding hooks beneath the kid’s mail bins to help with this.

 3. What Comes Home from Your Kids Daily/Weekly?

 Backpacks.
 Lunches.
 Paperwork.

 It is amazing how much comes home from school during the week!
-When I thought about question #1 (what really bothers me when I walk in the house), it is not only mail but also my kids papers.
+When I thought about question #1 (see above), it was not only mail but also my kid’s papers.